Is Unconditional Love and Acceptance Something God Approves Of?

 The concept of ‘unconditional love’ is used by most within the church system today, yet it is not found anywhere Scripture.
-In contrast, the genuine Gospel is about a condition to being loved and accepted by our Father in heaven.
+In contrast, the love is about a condition to being loved and accepted by our Father in heaven.

 Throughout the Tanach God had love for His people, but acceptance was based on the condition of their obedience to Him.

 Somehow the rules have changed with the notion we are to show unconditional love and acceptance to others.
 What this really means is to tolerate, accept and justify sinful behaviours of others.
 The teachings within the religious systems have rejected the standard of God's love for a politically correct version.

 To unconditionally love someone who willful goes against God's standards is rejecting Him also.

 Genuine love and acceptance towards others should come from applying the following principles in our own lives.

 - God's standard of love by His example put into practice.